-Osun 2026: NPA Director Rallies Voters for APC Victory
+Osun 2026: NPA Director Rallies Voters For APC Victory

 Yinka Kolawole in Osogbo

-Badmus made the call yesterday during the visit of a leading APC governorship aspirant, Bola Oyebamiji, and his political structure, the AMBO Movement, to Osogbo Local Government.
+Badmus made the call on Friday during the visit of a leading APC governorship aspirant, Bola Oyebamiji, and his political structure, the AMBO Movement, to Osogbo Local Government.

 Addressing party leaders, supporters and community members at the event, Badmus described Osogbo as the “heart of progressive politics in Osun” and charged party members to uphold unity ahead of the election.